 From those thirteen cards, each player must make three groups or sets; two containing five cards each and one containing three cards.
 The five card sets are known as the middle and the back, whilst the three card set is known as the front.
 The sets must be made following certain rules.
 The back set must be the highest hand, whilst the front three card set must be the lowest hand.
 Obviously the middle set must be the middle hand.
 Straights and flushes do not count in the three card back hand.
 Once each player has made their three sets, he places them face down in front of him, first the front, then the middle, then the back.

 Each player then reveals their hands to see whose beats whose.
-However, here is where Chinese Poker differs from regular poli poker.
+However, here is where Chinese Poker differs from regular poli casino.
 Instead of betting during the game, each game in Chinese poker counts for units or points.
 Each unit corresponds with a pre determined amount of money.
 So this means that instead of winner of each hand taking all, you win unites from other players whose front, middle or back hands you beat.
 This means that you could lose two sets to one layer, but beat the other and also beat the other two players.

 Tips For Playing Chinese Poker